Giovanni Arvedi was born into a family with a long tradition of metals trading and processing.

 Following the continuous research and development carried out on the basis of ISP technology, in 2010 commissioning was concluded of the new ESP (Endless Strip Production) plant, the world’s first plant to implement the continuous cast-rolling process.

-ESP represents the crown of Mr Arvedi’s remarkable intuition and vision which he pursued for over 20 years to achieve a process which brings together compactness, quality and cost-effectiveness.
+ESP represents the crown of Mr Arvedi’s remarkable intuition and vision which he pursued for over 20 years to achieve a process which brings together compactness, quality, cost-effectiveness and compatibility with the environment.

 In November 2012 Stahlinstitut VDEh, the German association of metallurgists with about 9,000 members, awarded him the Carl Lueg Medal, the highest German honour in the steel sector, at its International Steel Day in recognition of his important contribution with ISP and ESP technology to the development of industrial production of hot rolled coils, the only Italian to receive this award since its institution in 1904.